Enhance your conference experience with an intensive workshop and a field trip.

 Hosted by staff from Medical City Healthcare

-Explore the new in-school market at Peters Colony Elementary in Denton County.
-Medical City Healthcare helps bring nutrition access to students with an in-school market stocked with fresh produce and shelf-stable items.
+Explore the new in-school market at Peters Colony Elementary in Lewisville ISD, where Medical City Healthcare supported by the HCA Healthcare Foundation, the American Heart Association and the Tarrant Area Food Bank are helping bring nutrition access to students with an in-school market stocked with fresh produce and shelf-stable items.
 Learn how the market supports families facing food insecurity and promotes heart-healthy choices.
-Discover how this initiative reflects Medical City’s broader commitment to community wellness, including its kids teaching kids® Healthy Lifestyles Program, which reaches over 20,000 students across North Texas with nutrition education and resources.
+Discover how this initiative reflects Medical City’s broader commitment to community wellness, including its AHA NOVA-award winning kids teaching kids® Healthy Lifestyles program, which reaches over half a million students across Texas with nutrition education and resources.

 Restoring Dignity and Health at Austin Street Center with Health to Home